-28, 2015 to protect the rights and interests of family-based foreign workers.
+- Protection Task Force.
+The MOL will introduce these protective measures on a step-by-step basis in various related areas. - iv.
+Considering the gradual increase in salaries of family-based foreign workers and the financial abilities of employers, the MOL held a meeting with Indonesia, Philippines, Thailand and Vietnam on August 28, 2015 to protect the rights and interests of family-based foreign workers.
 The meeting concluded with a new labor contract that has increased the salary of a family-based foreign worker from NT\$15,840 to NT\$17,000 for verification by the representative office since September 1, 2015.
 The labor contract has been implemented.

-- v.
+As of August 10, 2022, the monthly wage for newly recruited or contract completion (transferred) family based foreign workers was increased to NT\$20,000. - v.
 To stabilize labor relations, save training costs, and retain outstanding foreign family caregivers, the MOL announced on November 11, 2015 that trained or self-educated foreign family caregivers having outstanding performance up to the standards of the authorities may work in Taiwan for 14 years. - vi.
 To prevent employers from collecting unreasonable accommodation and utility fees in all sorts of names, an interpretation order was given to stipulate that the price of accommodation and utility provided by employers shall be collected in a fair and reasonable manner, and that foreign workers may complain to the MOL or local authorities in charge of labor about employers' violation. - vii.
-Currently, foreign fishermen are divided into domestic employment and overseas employment.
-The permit and management of the employment of foreign fishermen domestically is regulated by the Employment Service Act and its subordinate laws, which are under the administration of the Ministry of Labor where labor laws such as the Labor Standards Act, Labor Insurance Act, Labor Occupational Accident Insurance and Protection Act, Occupational Safety and Health Act, and the existing protection system for foreign workers are applicable.
-The permit and management of the employment of foreign fishermen overseas is regulated by the Act for Distant Water Fisheries and its subordinate laws, which are under the administration of the Council of Agriculture, Executive Yuan. - viii.
-Currently, foreign fishermen are divided into domestic employment and overseas employment.
-The permit and management of the employment of foreign fishermen domestically is regulated by the Employment Service Act and its subordinate laws, which are under the administration of the Ministry of Labor where labor laws such as the Labor Standards Act, Labor Insurance Act, and Occupational Safety and Health Act, and the existing protection system for foreign workers are applicable.
+Currently, foreign fishermen are employed domestically and from abroad.
+The permit and management of the employment of foreign fishermen domestically is regulated by the Employment Service Act and its subordinate laws, which are under the administration of the Ministry of Labor where labor laws such as the Labor Standards Act, Labor

+Insurance Act, Labor Occupational Accident Insurance and Protection Act,Occupational Safety and Health Act, and the existing protection system for foreign workers are applicable.
 The permit and management of the employment of foreign fishermen overseas is regulated by the Act for Distant Water Fisheries and its subordinate laws, which are under the administration of the Council of Agriculture, Executive Yuan.